jwonc4602/2024_US_Election_Forecast/README.md

-# Starter folder
+# 2024 US Election Forecast

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This repo contains the data, code, and analysis of the 2024 U.S. presidential election forecast, designed by Jiwon Choi and Kevin Roe.
+Parquet file was not able to be used due to unresolved technical issues.

 ## File Structure

 The repo is structured as:

+-   `data/00-simulated_data` contains the simulated data.
--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/01-raw_data` contains the raw data as obtained from [fivethirtyeight](https://projects.fivethirtyeight.com/polls/president-general/2024/national/).
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `data/02-analysis_data` contains the cleaned dataset that was constructed.
--   `model` contains fitted models.
+-   `model` contains fitted generalized linear models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains the R scripts used to simulate, clean, and test data.
+Also, the folder contains R script for data modeling.

+## Raw Data details

+You can get data about polling outcomes from [fivethirtyeight](https://projects.fivethirtyeight.com/polls/president-general/2024/national/).
+To download the data, search for “Download the data”, then select Presidential general election polls (current cycle), then “Download”.

 ## Statement on LLM usage

 Aspects of the code were written with the help of the auto-complete tool, Codriver.
 The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.

-## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
-- [ ] Remove files that you're not using
-- [ ] Update comments in R scripts
-- [ ] Remove this checklist